Beyond Memorization: Extending Reasoning Depth with Recurrence, Memory and Test-Time Compute Scaling: Methods

-\textbf{Recurrent Memory Transformers}.
-As a trade-off between expressive recurrent models and efficiently trainable transformers, the Recurrent Memory Transformer was proposed \citep{rmt}.
-It leverages recurrent steps between the fixed-sized segments, while the tokens inside these segments are processed in parallel with the transformer model, which RMT augments.
-In the original RMT \citep{rmt}, the recurrent steps are performed by passing the output of special memory tokens from one segment to the input of the next segment.
-In the enhanced version of RMT: Associative Recurrent Memory Transformer \citep{armt}, the recurrent steps are performed with quasi-linear attention in each transformer layer.
-In this work, we use the ARMT as a representative of recurrent memory transformers.
+Recurrence is implemented by passing the output of special memory tokens from one segment to the input of the next segment.
+An enhanced variant, the Associative Recurrent Memory Transformer (ARMT) \citep{armt}, performs these recurrent updates using quasi-linear attention in each transformer layer.
+In this work, we use ARMT as a representative of recurrent memory transformers.